Katarni/dots/README.md

-# green-dots
+# dots
-dotfiles in green tone
+dotfiles for my system

 note that u should change dirs (there r hiding somewere in configs)